Minnesota Rent Stabilization Law

 What is St. Paul's rent cap?

-St. Paul's standard rent increase cap is 3% per 12-month period.
-Landlords can request exceptions for higher increases.
+St. Paul's standard cap is 3% per 12-month period.
+Landlords can apply for exceptions that allow increases up to 8% (self-certification) or higher with written justification.
+Buildings built after December 31, 2004 are exempt.

-Could other cities in Minnesota adopt rent stabilization?
+Could Minneapolis or other cities pass rent control?